subvertnormality/mosaic/README.md

 As of v0.4 _Mosaic_ gives you the following:

-- 16 channels that can each output triggers, notes, note length, velocity and CC to a midi device or an n.b. voice
+- 16 channels that can each output triggers, notes, note length, velocity and CC to a midi or an n.b. voice
 - 16 patterns that can be combined and merged in different permutations to change their properties in very musical ways
 - Song mode with 90 sequencer patterns
 - Save, load, autosave